discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 </Card>

 <Card title="Utility Skills">

 As a Catalyst, you gain access to Augments.
-You will be using 2 of them as default, namely <Skill name="Relentless Fire"/> and <Skill name="Shattering Ice"/>.
+You will be using two of them by default, namely <Skill name="Relentless Fire"/> and <Skill name="Shattering Ice"/>.
 Other Aguments listed in the situational skills section can also be useful.

 Augments grant you a buff and gain a bonus effect when casted near their corresponding sphere.
 This is usually either a duration increase for the buff or a cooldown decrease for the skill.

 For example, <Skill name="Relentless Fire"/> will grant you a damage increase for 5 seconds.
 This is increased by 3 additional seconds when casted near a <Skill id="63458"/>.
-Therefore you usually want to use them in the corresponding attunement.
+Therefore, you usually want to use them in the corresponding attunement.

 </Card>